TT219: Staircase to the second antechamber

+Burial chamber of Amennakht

 In the center of the second antechamber is the access to the burial chamber of Amennakht, which is accessed via a staircase: (7 blue) on two registers, Anubis/jackal and a son, as a priest, who offers libations to his father and mother.
 On the adjacent wall (8 blue) winged Isis, the deceased, assisted by his wife Meretseger who plays a flute, offers bunches of flowers and incense to Osiris, Amenhotep I, Hathor (?), Ahmose Nefertari; the deceased is followed by a daughter (name not indicated) and his wife play checkers in the presence of three goddesses, with a ba bird, and adoring baboons.
 On another wall (9 blue) Wepwautmosi, son of the deceased, with leaves offers libations to his parents.
 On the shorter wall, a winged Nephthys along with Anubis appears with the instruments for the Opening of the mouth ceremony who takes care of the mummy of Nebenmaat on a catafalque.
 A little further on, on two superimposed registers, the deceased offering flowers to Satet and Neith, while his son Wepwautmosi and his wife offers a bouquet of flowers to Ra and Sekhmet, priests in offertory to Ptah and Maat and the deceased presented by Anubis to Osiris and the goddess of the West (Meretseger).
 Scenes of the funerary procession with the transport of the mummy towards the tomb pyramid.
 A short staircase leads to a second undecorated funerary chamber.

 Bernard Bruyère writes that "In front of chapel No. 218, a brick well of 4 m.
 07 of depth, serves the vaults of Amen Nakhtou, Neben Mat and Khaemtore, gathered in the same underground system.
 We will give only a short description without going into the details of the decoration."